-The two parameters, $\lambda_1$ and $\lambda_2$ , capture the agency problems associated with the two types of investments and the resulting credit market frictions in a parsimonious way.
-If they are equal to zero, the agents are never able to borrow and hence must self-finance their investments entirely.
+zero, the agents are never able to borrow and hence must self-finance their projects entirely.
 If they are equal to one, (3) and (4) are never binding, so that they can entirely rely on external finance.
 By setting these parameters between zero and one, we can deal with the whole range of intermediate cases between these two extremes.
 The reader may thus want to interpret this formulation simply as a black box, a convenient way of introducing the credit market frictions in a dynamic macroeconomic model, without worrying about the underlying causes of imperfections.